Travel Insurance New Zealand

 Where to Stay in New Zealand

-Budget travellers can stay at YHA Queenstown Lakefront Hostel, Manor House Backpackers in Dunedin, or Global Village Travellers Lodge.
+New Zealand offers accommodation choices for every travel style and budget.
+Budget travellers can enjoy friendly stays at YHA Queenstown Lakefront Hostel, Manor House Backpackers, or Global Village Travellers Lodge.
+These options provide clean rooms, shared kitchens, and sociable atmospheres.

-Luxury stays include Blanket Bay, Huka Lodge, Wharekauhau Lodge, Otahuna Lodge, or Lindis Lodge.
+Luxury seekers can indulge in world-class lodges like Blanket Bay, Huka Lodge, Wharekauhau Lodge, Otahuna Lodge, or Lindis Lodge for unmatched elegance and breathtaking landscapes.

 Travel Documents Needed for New Zealand

-• Valid Passport - Must be valid for at least three months beyond your planned departure date.
+• Valid Passport - Passport must remain valid for at least 3 months beyond your planned departure date.

-• New Zealand Traveller Declaration (NZTD) - A mandatory digital form to complete before arrival.
+• New Zealand Traveller Declaration (NZTD) - All travellers must complete the mandatory digital declaration before arrival in New Zealand.

-• International Visitor Conservation and Tourism Levy (IVL) - Generally NZD 100, collected with your NZeTA or visa application.
+• International Visitor Conservation and Tourism Levy (IVL) - Most visitors must pay the IVL, generally NZD 100, during the NZeTA or visa application process.

-• Proof of Onward Travel, Funds, and Accommodation - You may be asked to provide these at the border.
+• Proof of Onward Travel, Funds, and Accommodation - Immigration officers may request return tickets, financial proof, and confirmed stay details at the border.

 Indian High Commission in New Zealand: Address & Contact